 Utility of crypto assets

-A massive chunk of digital currency's value comes from the use of the asset.
-Although blockchain technology is still relatively new, several use cases have been created in a short period.
+A massive chunk of digital currency’s value comes from using the asset.
+Although blockchain technology is still relatively new, several use cases have been created quickly.
 The crypto assets with the most value are those with the most utility.

 A keen example is Ethereum, market capitalization’s second-largest digital currency.
 Since its launch, Ethereum has found utility primarily because of its smart contracts that have made it the de facto home of Non-fungible tokens (NFTs), decentralized applications (DApps), and decentralized finance (DeFi).